Last Updated: 2/14/20

 Plecostomus behavior and size:

 Plecos patterns change with the background and their mood.
 The common plecostomus or pleco is sold in large numbers.
 References to pleco are specifically referring to the common pleco species (Hypostomus plecostomus, Liposarcus pardalis, Liposarcus multiradiatus, etc.) and not necessarily other species.
 The pleco should not be sold with so little thought to unsuspecting customers (yes, I was one in 1995!!).
 First, plecostomus grow big, big, big!!
 The little two inch ones that they sell at the pet stores grow typically to nearly a foot if well cared for.
 Do not buy one, intending to keep it forever, unless you have a tank of at least 50 gallons.
-Liposarcus species grow to 16 to 20 inches.
-Mine is 14 inches as of December 2008.
+Liposarcus/Pterygoplichthys species grow to 16 to 20 inches.
+Mine was 14 inches as of December 2008 and was at 15 inches on the day of his death on 2/14/20.

 Plecostomus are nocturnal.
 They feed on mostly plant material at night.
 During the day, their unusual omega iris blocks a lot of the light out of their eyes.
 The iris opens at night.
 Plecos can also wink using an eye membrane.
 Plecos need to have a safe and dark place in which to sleep during the day in order to feel comfortable.
 Plecos will sometimes come out during the day especially when other fish are fed.